Construction of Cherepovets Steel Mill

 responsibility.
 Corporate social responsibility policy and relevant standards

-have been adopting across all operations in 2012.
+have been adopted across all operations in 2012.

 History of the Company’s Divisions